 Let’s do a simple test of proxying with the Firefox web browser.
 Just go to Menu -> preferences -> Network Settings -> Settings.
 Check to Use this proxy server for all protocols.

 Congratulations!
 You have successfully installed Squid.
-Thanks for using this tutorial for installing the latest version of Squid proxy server on the Linux Mint system.
+Thanks for using this tutorial for installing the latest version of the Squid proxy server on the Linux Mint system.
 For additional help or useful information, we recommend you check the official Squid website.